 The Atascocita Forest community features numerous amenities for residents' use and enjoyment, including:

 Atascocita Forest is overseen by an HOA: Atascocita Forest Community Association, which is managed by a Board of Trustees elected from current homeowners.
 The Board meets monthly at 6:30pm on the 2nd Monday of each month to conduct the business of the community.
-Meetings are held at either the community pool facility or the offices of our management company, Community Asset Management, located in Humble.In addition to monthly meetings, an annual meeting of the association is normally held on the 2nd Monday of February, during which board members are elected by the community's homeowners.
+Meetings are held at either the community pool facility or the offices of our management company, Goodwin & Co, located in Humble.In addition to monthly meetings, an annual meeting of the association is normally held on the 2nd Monday of February, during which board members are elected by the community's homeowners.

 Atascocita Forest is in Humble ISD, which was recently named a member of The Center for Safe and Secure Schools by the Harris County Department of Education.
 Whispering Pines Elementary and Humble Middle School, which were designated as AVID National Demonstration Schools, are located in our community, and high school students are zoned to nearby Humble High School.
 High School students may also apply to attend Humble ISD's innovative Quest Early College High School, which enables students to earn up to 2 years' worth of college credit at no cost while attending tuition-free high school.

 In addition to public schools, Atascocita Forest residents are close to several quality private schools.